-45. The hph gene inserted into GM safflower is derived from the bacterium S. hygroscopicus and encodes the enzyme hygromycin B phosphotransferase, which confers resistance to the antibiotic hygromycin (Pardo et al., 1985).
-Expression of hph is controlled by CaMV35S constitutive promoter.

-46. The hph gene was used as a marker in the laboratory to select for GM safflower transformants during early stages of development.

-47. The Regulator has previously assessed and approved GM crops containing the hph gene for commercial release in Australia, most recently under licence DIR 158, and for field trials most recently under DIR 160.
+- 46. The hph gene inserted into GM safflower is derived from the bacterium S. hygroscopicus and encodes the enzyme hygromycin B phosphotransferase, which confers resistance to the antibiotic hygromycin (Pardo et al., 1985).
+Expression of hph is controlled by the constitutive promoter CaMV35S. - 47.
+The hph gene was used as a marker in the laboratory to select for GM safflower transformants during early stages of development. - 48.
+The Regulator has previously assessed and approved GM crops containing the hph gene for commercial release in Australia, most recently under licence DIR 158, and for field trials most recently under DIR 160.
 More information on marker genes, including hph, may be found in the document Marker Genes in GM Plants which is available from the OGTR website.

-4.1.5 GUSPlus[TM]
+4.1.5 GUSPlusTM

-48. GUSPlus is a codon-optimised gusA gene based on the sequence from Staphylococcus sp., which encodes an enhanced β -glucuronidase detectable at levels as much as 10-fold lower than E. coli GUS (Broothaerts et al., 2005; Vickers et al., 2007).
-GUSPlus is a visual maker used to identify successful transformants (Jefferson et al., 1986).

-49. In the GM safflower, expression of GUSPlus is controlled by the CaMV35S constitutive promoter.
+- 49. GUSPlus is a codon-optimised gusA gene based on the sequence from Staphylococcus sp., which encodes an enhanced β -glucuronidase detectable at levels as much as 10-fold lower than E. coli GUS (Broothaerts et al., 2005; Vickers et al., 2007).
+GUSPlus is a visual maker used to identify successful transformants (Jefferson et al., 1986). - 50.
+In the GM safflower, expression of GUSPlus is controlled by the constitutive promoter CaMV35S.
 GUSPlus was used as a marker to monitor efficiency of GM safflower transformation in the laboratory during early stages of development.